Healthcare H-1B Sponsorship Jobs in Vermont

 Are there any Vermont-specific considerations for healthcare H-1B sponsorship?

 Vermont's healthcare system is relatively consolidated, with UVM Health Network holding significant market presence.
 This means fewer total H-1B sponsors compared to larger states, but the sponsors that do exist tend to be stable, well-resourced institutions.
-Vermont also participates in federal programs addressing rural healthcare shortages, which can make certain medically underserved designations relevant to J-1 waiver pathways, a separate but related visa option some international physicians consider alongside H-1B.
+Vermont also participates in federal programs addressing rural healthcare shortages, which can make certain medically underserved designations relevant to J-1 visa waiver pathways, a separate but related visa option some international physicians consider alongside H-1B.

 What is the prevailing wage for H-1B healthcare jobs in Vermont?